Nmonchart

 set wantCONFIG=0 near the top of the nmonchart script - =1 means we want it.

-New Features from nmonchart version 27 1) Better Configurtion button support 2) Top Commands bubble diagram and graph move to the top line 3) Graph title improvements and clarification 4) Buttons in mixed case for readability 5) Link to nmonchart download and information website
+New Features from nmonchart version 27 1) Better Configuration button support 2) Top Commands bubble diagram and graph move to the top line 3) Graph title improvements and clarification 4) Buttons in mixed case for readability 5) Link to nmonchart download and information website

 New Features from nmonchart version 26 - not released

-New Features from nmonchart version 25 Added the following AIX Disk Service time stats which are collected
+New Features from nmonchart version 25 Added the following AIX Disk Service time stats, which are collected

 if you add the nmon -d option

-In the nmon file these lines start with
+In the nmon file, these lines start with

 DISKSERV DISKREADSERV DISKWRITESERV DISKWAIT

-- Disk Service time in milli-seconds - Disk Read Service time in milli-seconds - Disk Write Service time in milli-seconds - Disk Wait time in milli-seconds
+- Disk Service time in milliseconds - Disk Read Service time in milliseconds - Disk Write Service time in milliseconds - Disk Wait time in milliseconds

 or nmon -g auto